 When you find a good article, look at its References or Works Cited list.
 That will often lead you to other useful sources.

-3. If you can't get the article in print or online, order the article through InterLibrary Loan.
+3. If the Electronic Journals A-Z list does not produce positive results, order the article through InterLibrary Loan.

 Google Scholar is a great tool for doing a broad search of scholarly literature on your topic:

 You'll just want to keep some things in mind: